ACashSardar/Rubik-s-Cube-Solver/README.md

 A step-by-step, beginner-friendly Rubik’s Cube solver implemented using the ROUX method.
 This project focuses on creating an intuitive, human-like solving approach rather than finding the shortest possible move sequence.
+Here, the average move count to solve the cube is about 70-80 moves.

 <h3>📌 Project Goal</h3>